pbg2302/ddcloudtrail/README.md

 - Usage of the "root" account

 ### Input Variables
-The folloing variuables are used within the IaC.
+The following variables are used within the IaC.

 - `region` - Name of the region where the trail should be created (default: eu-west-2)
 - `s3_bucket_name` - Name of the S3 bucket to store logs in (required)